-The Risk Management Committee of the Supervisory Board was officially merged with the Audit Committee on May 4, 2017, but met in March 2017 as a combined committee.
-The Audit & Risk Management Committee is comprised of Steve Hanke (Chairman), Guy de Selliers, and Robert Meuter, and meets on a quarterly basis.
+The Audit & Risk Management Committee is comprised of Steve Hanke (Chairman) and Frank Löhner, and meets on a quarterly basis.
 In addition to its Audit Committee duties, this committee is responsible for monitoring and advising the Supervisory Board on the risk environment as well as the risk management process of AMG.